Laidlaw Leadership and Research Programme Apply for the Laidlaw Programme

 Pre-defined research pathway

-Choose this option if you’d like to select a project from a pre-defined list.
+Choose this option if you’d like to select a project from a pre-defined list of research projects available on MyCareer.

-- Some pre-defined projects are in collaboration with the Laidlaw Foundation and will be open to applications from all universities in the Laidlaw network.
-If you are interested in one of these projects, please email Rebecca Shaw at r.l.shaw@adm.leeds.ac.uk before you apply.
+Please also note that some pre-defined projects are conducted in collaboration with the Laidlaw Foundation and will be open to applications from all universities in the Laidlaw network.
+If you are interested in one of these projects, we advise you you email Rebecca Shaw at r.l.shaw@adm.leeds.ac.uk before you apply.

-When completing your application, you will be asked about the following:
+When complete your application, you will be asked about the following:

-For the self-defined research pathway, your project supervisor must also complete a statement.
-It should support the research project and your suitability.
+For the self-defined research pathway, your project supervisor must also complete a statement that supports the research project and your suitability.

 For the pre-defined research pathway, your personal tutor or academic representative must complete a statement confirming your suitability for the programme.